Parliament has, so far, passed two main pieces of legislation relevant to indirect tax.

 Customs, VAT and Excise regulations: leaving the EU with no deal

-In addition, three statutory instruments have been published that set up a customs union between the UK and IOM, Jersey and Guernsey.
-This retains the current customs duty position between the UK and these crown dependencies when the UK leaves the EU.
+Three statutory instruments have been published that set up a customs union between the UK and IOM, Jersey and Guernsey.
+This retains the current customs duty position between the UK and these crown dependencies post transition period.

 CIOT submission on Taxation (Cross-border Trade) Bill